 where $W$ is a non-negative definite weighting matrix.
 The optimal $W^*$ depends on the covariance matrix of the moment conditions, which can be estimated by running the standard feasible GMM.
-I discuss the optimal weighting matrix when $\epsilon_i$ satisfies homoscedasticitiy and non-autocorrelation in Section \ref{sec:efficiency_gain}.
+Appendix \ref{appendix:gmm_analytical} derives the analytical solution of this GMM estimator.